iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 3. Click on the romaji syllables or the Japanese kanji/kana to combine them with the next one when necessary.
 4. Repeat this until all the lyrics are matched.

 If a syllable in the original lyrics is not matched with a Japanese word, the original syllable will be used.
-For example, if the lyrics contain some Japanese at the start and the rest of them are in English, there is no need to match the English part.
+For example, if the lyrics contain some Japanese at the beginning and the rest of them are in English, there is no need to match the English part.

 ## Differences to the [Toolkit](https://www.rscustom.net/)